-The present paper addresses to the latest innovations concerning nanostructured-materials, highlighting the issue on methods for selecting most appropriate strategies and tools to achieve the recovery of identity and sustainability of interventions in the ancient built heritage, both at national and European level [1].
-The last decade has witnessed an exponential growth of research activities based on studies on the preservation and appreciation of the ancient structures of cultural heritage, particularly of ancient stone and wood.
+The last decade has witnessed an exponential growth of research activities based on studies on the preservation and appreciation of the ancient structures of cultural heritage, particularly of ancient stone and wood [1].
 The theme of recovery of old buildings, applying non-traditional technologies, requires, in particular, a methodology to achieve goals that nowadays are consistent with the concept of sustainability.
 Recently, sustainability has evolved as a significant mode of thought in nearly every field of intellectual activity [2].

-In this context, the protection and appreciation of the ancient materials like wood and stone, is of particular interest, expecially through new technologies.
-Innovative technologies and, in particular, nanotechnology are multidisciplinary issues involving various research topics: from molecular biology tochemistry, from materials science to physics, and engineering [3].
+In this context, the protection and appreciation of the ancient materials like wood and stone, is of particular interest, especially through new technologies.
+Innovative technologies and, in particular, nanotechnology are multidisciplinary issues involving various research topics: from molecular biology to chemistry, from materials science to physics, and engineering [3].
 Therefore, activities for the conservation of built heritage must be the result of synergies and collaboration of multiple groups, science and knowledge: architecture, engineering, technology, sociology, economics, urban planning, legislation must be managed and planned to work together.
 In fact, if sustainability ultimately means learning to think and act in terms of guaranteeing the prosperity of interdependent natural, social, and economic systems, then the built cultural heritage, with its unique values and experiences must be contextualized and integrated with this perspective [4].